-- In order to be in compliance with Title II, section 241(a) Supplement Not Supplant, sub-grantees will be awarded a FEDERAL grant allocation amount and a STATE allocation amount. - Employees paid from state funds must be paid from state funds for the entire FY 2018, and any related expenses for that employee (e.g., Travel and Professional Development) should be budgeted using the same funding source.
-The same applies with the use of federal funds. - Director's association dues can only be paid using state funds; please budget accordingly. - Scan and email all FY 2018 agreements including agreements for rental of nonpublic facilities (MOU or MOA) and outreach agreements to your AE accountant. - Refer to Board Policy 506.01: Leasing of land or Facilities from Others which states, "Any lease of land or facilities owned by others for the use of the department or institution must be approved by the Chancellor.

-All items purchased for instructional purposes, must remain within the classroom/on campus.
-Adult Education funds cannot be used to purchase items (ex: uniforms, tools, etc.) for students to remove from the classroom/campus or use for their job.
+- To be in compliance with Title II, section 241(a) Supplement Not Supplant, sub-grantees will be awarded a FEDERAL grant allocation amount and a STATE allocation amount. - Employees paid from state funds must be paid from state funds for the entire FY 2021 (October 1, 2020 September 30, 2021) and any related expenses for that employee (e.g., Travel and Professional Development) should be budgeted using the same funding source.
+The same applies with the use of federal funds.
+If an employee's job description changes, a change in the funding source may be allowed. - Directors association dues can only be paid using state funds; please budget accordingly. - All items purchased for instructional purposes, must remain within the classroom/on campus.
+Adult Education funds cannot be used to purchase items for students to remove from the classroom/campus or use for their job.